 We are available 24/7, to help you with any – and all, challenges you face.

-So what kind of activity could lead to a BOLO traffic stop?
-There are a number of possibilities.
 An officer may pull over a vehicle because something about the person driving or an occupant matches with a recent bulletin.
-The goal in this scenario is to verify the identity of the people in the vehicle and determine if one of them is the individual mentioned in the reports.
+In this scenario, the goal is to verify the identify of the people in the vehicle and determine if one of them is the individual mentioned in the reports.
 If not, the traffic stop will end and the driver is free to move on.

-Alternatively, the stop could occur because the vehicle appears to be one that was recently reported stolen.
-In this case, officers were advised earlier to be on the lookout for a specific vehicle, such as a particular make, model, and color.
+The stop could also occur because the vehicle appears to be one that was recently reported stolen.
+In this instance, officers were advised earlier to be on the lookout for a vehicle of that particular make, model, and color.
 If the stolen vehicle had any other identifying marks, such as a certain type of bumper sticker or special hubcaps, that could be what catches the attention of the officer and leads to the traffic stop.

-When a BOLO stop occurs, a wide range of actions may take place.
-If the driver or occupants of the vehicle match the description of a suspect, the officers will carefully check the identification of each person and contact a dispatcher to determine if an arrest is warranted.
-If the identities are confirmed and the suspect is not present, the vehicle will be allowed to continue on its way.
+Several things can happen when a BOLO traffic stop occurs.
+If the driver or one of the occupants of the vehicle appears to match the description of a suspect, the officers will have everyone remain in place while the identification of each person is checked.
+This may require making contact with a dispatcher to determine if there is grounds for an arrest.
+Should the identities of all parties be confirmed and the suspect is not among them, the vehicle will be allowed to proceed.

-In cases where the BOLO pertains to the vehicle itself, such as a reported stolen car, the officers will ask the driver for registration and insurance documents, conduct a quick examination of the exterior, and verify the license plate number.
-If the car is found to be stolen, all parties in the vehicle will be taken into custody.
+When the reason for the stop has to do with the vehicle proper, the officers will ask the driver for the registration documents and proof of insurance.
+While examining the documents, a cursory inspection of the car exterior will be conducted and the tag number called in for verification.
+If the car is the one reported stolen, all parties in the vehicle will be taken into custody.

-But, if the BOLO is related to finding someone in distress, the officers will prioritize assessing the situation and providing the appropriate aid.
-For instance, if the individual appears to be experiencing a heart attack, the officers will immediately call for emergency medical services and do everything in their power to keep the person stable until help arrives.
+If the BOLO has to do with finding someone who is in distress, the officers will focus on evaluating the circumstances and seeking assistance that is appropriate.
+For example, if the individual appears to be having a heart attack, the officers will call for emergency medical care and do what can be done to keep the individual stable until help arrives.

 Please fill out the form below to receive a free consultation, we will respond to